Airmime/minstyle.io-Website/docs/cards.md

 title: Cards
 ---

-The card component allows you to build a content container, from several elements such as an image, a title and text.
+The card component allows you to build a content container, from several elements such as an image, a title and content.
 The card is generally used with the responsive grid to adapt to the devices.

 > Take a look at the [grid](grid.md) page to get all the necessary information.